Guy Fisher

 If you've got residual risks you can't control or mitigate, that's then reported and transparently reported up the chain.
 So we're either comfortable with accepting that risk, or we're not.

 We're not all the same, and we don't think the same.
-And when M&A can be intense, it can be stressful.
-Reputations can be on the line.
-People can be conscious of what it means for them and their careers, so you've got to be empathetic.
+When M&A gets intense and stressful, people will question how it will affect them and their careers, so you've got to be empathetic.

 Some people like the phone call and some prefer emails or booking time with me.
 Get a sense of the individual and the time of the investment in getting off your computer and on the phone or in person and just understanding what's important to that person.